HX2003/RoadWearAdjuster/README.md

-# Road Wear Adjuster
+# Road Visual Tweaks
-Mod for Cities Skylines 2, modifies the texture, brightness, opacity of road wear
+Mod for Cities Skylines 2 to adjust the appearance of road wear, bus and bicycle lanes.
+Each type can be individually toggled on or off.